 - Having your needs met infrequently or inconsistently

-- Being separated from parents (e., hospitalization, removed from the home)
+- Being separated from parents (e.g., hospitalization, removed from the home)

-During childhood, children who are attached securely to their caregivers:
+During childhood, kids who are attached securely to their caregivers:

 - Prefer being with their parents over others/strangers

-- Can separate from their parents without being overly upset
+- Can separate from their parents without becoming overly upset

 - Look for comfort from their parents when they're afraid